paulovn/artifact-manager/README.md

 An "artifact" in this context is a file in the project tree that matches the selection restrictions (basically file extension and file size).
-A hash is computed for each artifact, so that if a file content changes it will be detected as a new object event if its name and place remains the same (for the server they _are_ two different objects, and there is no relationship between them).
+A hash is computed for each artifact, so that if the file contents changes it will be detected as a new object event if its name and place remains the same (for the server they _are_ two different objects, and there is no relationship between them).
 Objects retain information about